-2. Check the cable connection to the battery for cracks and corrosion.
-The presence of white, fluffy deposits under the insulation on the cable clamp connection is an indication that the cable is corroded and should be replaced.
+2. Check the cable connections to the battery for cracks and corrosion.
+The presence of white, fluffy deposits under the insulation at the cable clamp connection indicates that the cable is corroded and should be replaced.
 Check clamps, mounting bolts and nuts for deformation or corrosion.

 3. Before replacing the positive cable, disconnect the negative battery cable.